 - (1) BOARD OF REVIEW. - (a) Membership.
 The Board of Review shall consist of the Village President, the Clerk-Treasurer and one Trustee appointed by the Village President and confirmed by the Village Board annually.
 The Village Assessor shall attend all meetings of the Board of Review. - (b) Powers and Duties.
 The Board of Review shall have the powers and duties prescribed in §70.47, Wis.
 Stats. - (2) PLAN COMMISSION. - (a) Membership.
 The Plan Commission shall consist of 7 members.
 One member shall be the Village President who shall be the Chairperson.
 One member shall be the Village Administrator.
-One member shall be a Trustee, appointed by the Village President, subject to confirmation by the Village Board, (CHANGED, 6 JAN 2022) for one-year terms.
+One member shall be a Trustee, appointed by the Village President, subject to confirmation by the Village Board, for one-year terms.
 The other 4 members shall be citizens of recognized experience and qualifications, appointed by the Village President, subject to confirmation by the Village Board, for staggered 3-year terms. - (b) Powers and Duties.
 The Plan Commission shall have the powers and duties prescribed in §§61.35 and 62.23, Wis.
-Stats., and such other powers and duties as shall be vested in the Commission, from time to time, by the Village Board. - (3) BOARD OF ZONING APPEALS. - (a) Membership.
+Stats., and such other powers and duties as shall be vested in the Commission, from time to time, by the Village Board.
+The focus of this commission will be on Village strategic planning, zoning issues, development issues, adjustments to the official Village map - (3) BOARD OF ZONING APPEALS. - (a) Membership.
 The Board of Zoning Appeals shall consist of 5 citizens appointed by the Village President, subject to confirmation by the Village Board, for staggered terms of 3 years.
 Two alternate members shall be appointed by the Village President, subject to confirmation by the Village Board, for a term of 3 years and shall act only when a regular member is absent or refuses to vote because of interest. - (b) Officers.
 The Village President shall designate the Chairperson of the Board.
-The Administrative Support Coordinator/Clerk Treasurer shall serve as Secretary to the Board. - (c) Powers and Duties.
+The Administrative Support Coordinator/Clerk-Treasurer shall serve as Secretary to the Board. - (c) Powers and Duties.
 The Board shall have the powers and duties prescribed in §62.23(7)(e), Wis.
 Stats.
 See also Ch.
-17 of this Code. - (4) POLICE AND FIRE COMMITTEE.
-COMMISSION.
-(Changed 12-2017, 7/10/18 and 01/06/2022) - (a) Membership.
-The Police and Fire Commission Committee shall consist of 3 five (5) members, none of whom shall be officers or employees of the Village.
-They shall be appointed by the Village President, subject to confirmation by the Village Board, for staggered 3 5-year terms.
-The highlighted selection criteria as per the statute that must be adhered to is no overt political activities or extreme party affiliation activities.
-No appointment shall be made which will result in more than 3 members of the commission being members of the same political party. - (b) Powers and Duties.
+17 of this Code. - (4) POLICE AND FIRE COMMISSION. - (a) Membership.
+The Police and Fire Commission shall consist of five (5) members, none of whom shall be officers or employees of the Village, appointed by the Village President, subject to confirmation by the Village Board, for staggered 5-year terms. - (b) Powers and Duties.
 In accordance with §62.13(5), Wis.
-Stats., the Police and Fire Committee Commission shall have the power and duty to discipline any protected services officers (including the Police Chief, Village police officers, Fire Chief, and/or Village fire officers) who are not probationary.
+Stats., the Police and Fire Commission shall have the power and duty to discipline any protected services officers (including the Police Chief, Village police officers, Fire Chief, and/or Village fire officers) who are not probationary.